DevCBeirut/nk-microservices-deployment/README.md

 5. file ```config/custom.js``` of every service contains a list of user defined global variables.
 6. file ```config/routes.js``` of every service contains a list of routes, each of which is linked to a controller file (API).
 7. file ```config/http.js``` of every service adds a request ID to the incoming request.
 This ID is used to trace the request through its journey from and back to the client.
+8. file ```config/bootstrap.js``` contains user generated scripts that get executed before the launch of the service (i.e., The backend service initializes the Arango database and collection).
 # API Explanation
 All the requests must hit the Gateway microservice, and never the backend microservice directly.